mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 ![test environment image](/blog/2020-07-27-automated-ui-testing-with-cypress/test_environment_setup.png)

-Mattermost server and web application, which we'll refer to as "server", is spun up with all the required services such as PostgreSQL, Elasticsearch, SAML/Okta, OpenLDAP, Minio, Webhook server, Plugin Marketplace and Email server.
+Mattermost server and web application, which we'll refer to as "server", is spun up with all the required services such as PostgreSQL, Elasticsearch, SAML/Okta, OpenLDAP, MinIO, Webhook server, Plugin Marketplace, and email server.
 Once the server is ready, Cypress will interact with it as a user and initiate actions and verify results.
 In some cases, it directly accesses the services to set up or verify information.
 There is also a separate static website generated from Storybook that is used to check the functionality of a component from the web application.

 ## Typical Test Execution Life Cycle